weng-lab/krews/docs/workflows.md

 ### Task Inputs and Outputs

 Tasks are declared in Workflows using the `task` function.
 This function has two generic fields that we must provide with classes (The stuff in <>).
-The first represents the type of for the Input and the second Represents the type for the output.
+The first represents the type of the Input and the second Represents the type for the output.
 These classes may include:

 - Primitive types like Int, String, and Boolean